 Chicken Enchiladas Verdes

-- In a medium sized bowl, stir together the cooked shredded chicken, 1 cup of the shredded cheese, the onion, 1/2 cup of the sour cream, salt, cumin, and garlic powder.
+- In a medium-size bowl, stir together the chicken, 1 cup of the shredded cheese, the onion, 1/2 cup sour cream, salt, cumin, and garlic powder.

 Assemble the Enchiladas